-SureHire offers the option to request lab-based testing for GHB and fentanyl, either as a standalone test or as an add-on to any other urine testing (5, 7 or 12 panels).
+SureHire offers the option to request lab-based testing for GHB and fentanyl, either as a standalone test, point of collection express test, or as an add-on to any other urine testing (5, 7 or 12 panels).
 Selecting a urine testing option with a greater number of panels allows SureHire to provide results for a wider variety of substances.
-Express based testing will be available soon for Fentanyl!

 More information on SureHire's workplace urine drug testing can be found here.